ParticipaPY/politic-bots/README.md

 │   │   │                                  the general elections
 │   │   └── internas_2017.csv           <- CSV file with the hashtags and accounts used to collect tweets related to │   │   │                                  the primary elections
-│   │   └── run.py                      <- Main function to run the tweet collector
 │   │   └── tweet_collector.py          <- Class implemented to collect tweets by hitting the API of Twitter
 │   ├── utils
 │   │   └── data_wrangler.py            <- Functions and classes to clean and pre-process the data